uia-worker/bachis/IS-105_en.md

 Norwegian

 # Prerequisites
-No
+None

-# Recommended prior knowledge
+# Recommended prerequisits
-The teaching is based on IS-100 and IS-111 (the new communication subject).
+The teaching is based on the first year's subjects in the study program IT and information system, bachelor program.

 # Learning outcome
 After completing the course, the students should be able to: